 Well, mission accomplished.

-/trīb/U is a skills and mindset bootcamp of 14 to 20 top Executive Assistants at a table, on a Saturday, learning the very best-of tips and tricks, the most relevant strategies and information to level up in position, while making important connections with peers around the world at the top of their game who quickly become an invaluable resource for advice, real-time recommendations, support and mentorship.
+trībU is a skills and mindset bootcamp of 14 to 20 top Executive Assistants at a table, learning the best-of tips and tricks, the most relevant strategies and information to level up in position, while making important connections with peers around the world at the top of their game who quickly become an invaluable resource for advice, real-time recommendations, support and mentorship.

-/trīb/U with Phoenix Normand has quickly become the new gold standard of training for the highest performing, most sought-after Executive Assistants in the biz.
+trībU has quickly become the new gold standard of training for the highest performing, most sought-after Executive Assistants in the biz.
 This is no fluffy, zero ROI conference, costing thousands of dollars.
-This is REAL talk, zero BS, strategies that actually work and create success not only for the Executive Assistants who attend, but for the executives and companies they support.
+This is REAL talk, zero BS strategies that actually work and create success not only for the Executive Assistants who attend, but for the executives and companies they support.

 Here are some topics we will cover in the masterclass:

 Review day-to-day processes and cull inefficiencies.

 Review individual EA/Exec relationships, uncover breakdowns in communication or misperception, and prescribe the most successful ways to remedy the situation.